-Experiencing Irish-Newfoundland In St. John’s wouldn’t be the same without a visit to The Basilica.
-This is a spectacularly beautiful structure and the mother church and symbol of Roman Catholicism in Newfoundland.
-It was built by and for the Irish and Irish Newfoundlanders.
+Experiencing Irish-Newfoundland in St. John’s would not be complete without a visit to The Basilica, a spectacularly beautiful structure and the mother church and symbol of Roman Catholicism in Newfoundland.

 Do The Trinity Pub Crawl

-There are no shortage of quality Irish pubs in and around St. John’s that’s for sure.
-But three of their finest are all downtown and within walking (or staggering) distance of one another.
+There is no shortage of top-notch Irish pubs in and around St. John’s, with three of their finest all downtown and within walking (or staggering) distance from one another.

 O’Reilly’s Irish Newfoundland Pub

-Erin’s Pub is St. John’s oldest Irish pub and a beloved musical landmark.
-Erin’s is also away from the crowds and revelers found on George Street.
+Erin’s is the oldest Irish pub in St. John’s and a beloved musical landmark.
+It is also located on Water Street, away from the crowds and revelers found on George Street.

-There’s no cover charge on most weeknights or for the early evening shows on weekends.
-Traditional instrumental sessions take place on Friday and Saturday nights.
-The finest Celtic music this side of Ireland.
+There is no cover charge on most weeknights or for the early evening shows on weekends.
+Traditional instrumental sessions also take place on Friday and Saturday nights, the finest Celtic music this side of Ireland.

 Bridie Molloy’s Guinness Pub & Eatery